stephenslab/mixsqp-paper/README.md

    ```

 2. Install the [Mosek][mosek-julia], [JuMP][jump-julia] and
-   [RCall][rcall-julia] packages in Julia, and precopmile the packages
+   [RCall][rcall-julia] packages in Julia, and precompile the packages
    to make sure they work:

    ```julia